 You may also receive medicines (eg, allergy medicine, fever medicine, steroids) to help prevent possible unwanted effects during the injection.

-It is very important that your doctor check your progress at regular visits to make sure that infliximab-qbtx is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that infliximab-qbtx is working properly.
 Blood tests may be needed to check for unwanted effects.